 Track Resource Costs

-All your resources can be identified, from teams to supplies, equipment and more.
+All your resources can be identified with our resource management tools, from teams to supplies, equipment and more.
 When you add the hourly rates to the project, you can see them across all our software features.
 Once you team logs their hours, we calculate the actual costs for you.
 Then, they can be compared to the planned costs, so you know immediately if you’re on target.

 Use the Gantt to Schedule Resources & Tasks